 Ron wants to help you overcome your STORMS—Significant Trauma Overwhelming Reasonable Minds—with a message that the only way to overcome a storm is to face it head on.
 For many, the pain of the past and the fear of the future can keep them stuck in a miserable present.
 Ron can help you face your fears and live out your dreams.
 Sometimes your greatest blessings are connected to your greatest challenges.
 Ron’s life is testimony to that.

-In coming months, Ron will be speaking in El Salvador, Jamaica, and Anaheim, California, but his biggest event will be at a Father's Day Men's Conference at T.D.
+In coming months, Ron will be speaking in El Salvador, Jamaica, and Anaheim, California, but his biggest event so far was at a Father's Day Men's Conference held at T.D.
 Jakes' church in Dallas on Saturday, June 16, 2018.
+Ron received more than a dozen standing ovations and was asked to speak at the International Pastors & Leadership Conference in April 2019.

 Tyndale House Publishers, one of the major Christian book publishers, will be releasing Ron's compelling and incredible autobiography sometime in 2019.